CSSline

 2020 — 2025

 After @superfelipe moved to Reaktor, @virlander introduced CSSline to @tsuvinen when he joined Valve in 2016.
-Talk PR This was the start of a new era for CSSline, with fresh ideas and modern development practices 💡.
+One Mighty Roar This was the start of a new era for CSSline, with fresh ideas and modern development practices 💡.

 Together, they started building a completely new version using modern technologies 💻.
 The journey was long and full of changes: starting with Angular.js, then moving to Angular 4, trying out React, exploring React+Next.js, and finally settling on React+Razzle (Nodejs, Razzle, React, Redux, Styled-components + Firebase) 🎯.
 This phase went from first Angular version in 2016 to going finally live with new React+Razzle version in 2020.